A Trustworthiness Score to Evaluate DNN Predictions: Method

 \subsection{Features Specifications}

 A \textit{specification} generally ``\textit{is a detailed formulation in document form, which provides a definitive description of a system for the purpose of developing or validating the system}"~\cite{ISO24765}\cite{Dhaminda2022a}.
 When defining specifications for features (or features specifications) we aim at unique distinctive properties that make up a classification class.
-In this section we discuss how to identify these distinctive properties and how they can be utilised in a machine interpretable form for online monitoring.
+In the rest of this section we discuss how to identify these distinctive features, how to define these features as specifications, and how features specifications can be utilised by machines for monitoring.